 No Tully, said I, Ulpian at the best!

 The bishop begins this section by going into detail about what it feels like to be dying “by such slow degrees”.
 He then describes his death as he “fold[s] [his] arms” and “stretch[es] [his] feet” and allows the burial clothes to be laid over him”.
 He talks as if he will still be conscious of what is happening to him even in death.
 He goes on to describe “a certain humming in [his] ears” and seems to believe that he will lie in his tomb for eternity, thinking about this life.
 He believes in death that he will remember his mistress.
 He addresses his son when he says that he will think of, “[his] tall pale mother with her talking eyes”.
-His having a mistress also contradicts his position as a leader in a Christian church.
-But this bishop, thus far, shows no interest in convincing his hearers of his Christian beliefs or lifestyle, but rather on his deathbed talks of every action and belief which contradicts the Christian lifestyle and theology.
+He’s having a mistress also contradicts his position as a leader in a Christian church.
+But this bishop, thus far, shows no interest in convincing his hearers of his Christian beliefs or lifestyle, but rather on his deathbed talks of every action and belief that contradicts the Christian lifestyle and theology.

 Evil and brief hath been my pilgrimage.